DataAccessor

 Section titled “Basic Usage”Creating an Accessor

-Section titled “Creating an Accessor”use Event4u\DataHelpers\DataAccessor;
+Section titled “Creating an Accessor”use event4u\DataHelpers\DataAccessor;

-// From JSON string$accessor = new DataAccessor('{"user":{"name":"Alice"}}');
+// From JSON string$accessor = DataAccessor::make('{"user":{"name":"Charlie"}}');

-// From XML string$accessor = new DataAccessor('<user><name>Alice</name></user>');Reading Values
+// From XML string$accessor = DataAccessor::make('<user><name>Alice</name></user>');Reading Values

 Section titled “Reading Values”$data = [ 'user' => [ 'profile' => [ 'name' => 'John Doe', 'email' => 'john@example.com', ], ],];